 ABOUT FIT TO FARM©

-Fit to Farm encourages individuals to put their health first by educating them on the importance of a healthy lifestyle.
-Specific topics include:
+Fit to Farm encourages individuals to put their health first by educating them on the importance of a healthy lifestyle and to improve the safety and health of North Carolina’s farmers, fishermen, loggers, their workers and their families using a community based program that includes:

-Fit to Farm presentations are flexible and can be presented in as little as 10 minutes or as long as 45 minutes.
-Each lesson addresses the benefits of making healthy lifestyle changes, the consequences of not making those changes and simple strategies for making changes day-to-day while farming, fishing or logging.
+Fit-to-Farm also includes education programs.
+Fit to Farm presentations are flexible and can be presented in as little as 10 minutes.
+Each lesson addresses the benefits of making healthy lifestyle changes, the consequences of not making those changes and simple strategies for making changes day-to-day while farming, fishing, or logging.

 ABOUT GRAIN SAFETY/GRAIN RESCUE PROGRAMS